sekizlipenguen/react-native-app-exit/README.md

 # @sekizlipenguen/react-native-app-exit

-A lightweight React Native module to programmatically exit the application.
+A lightweight React Native module to programmatically exit or restart the application.
 Compatible with React Native 0.60 and above.

 ---